-Alongside either an economics dissertation or a mathematical research project, you will choose from a range of optional modules, covering topics such as: business, financial forecasting, econometric methods and applied scholastic processes.
+Alongside mathematics and/or statistics project work, you will choose from a range of optional modules, covering topics such as: international economics, macroeconomic policy and dynamic systems.

 Support across your studies

-Support for the transition to university-level mathematics will be provided through weekly drop-in sessions, and our peer-assisted learning scheme.
+Support for the transition to university-level mathematics will be provided through weekly tutorials.

-You will also be encouraged to get involved with the Department's Staff Student Forums and the Student teaching and learning Group.
+You will also be encouraged to get involved with the Department's Student Staff Partnership Group.